shivani12b0/II-IT-B-LAB/C++ Lab/Experiment 1/README.md

 #  Experiment1

 ## Aim of the Experiment
-To dispaly the names and roll numbers of students
+To display the names and roll numbers of students

 ### Step-by-step procedure
 1.